En0chTan/Anthropos-MUMTEC-36H-Hackathon2024/README.md

 ### Project Overview

-- **Problem Statement**: Inefficiant use of Arduino function by the hobbyist community and beginners
+- **Problem Statement**: Inefficient use of Arduino function by the hobbyist community and beginners
-- **Proposed Solution**: An LLM (Large Language Model) will be utilized to enhance the optimization of Arduino code through a structured prompt and sequence.
-This approach aims to minimize errors and mistakes while preserving the readability and clarity of the code.
+- **Proposed Solution**: An LLM (Large Language Model) will be utilized to optimize the Arduino code through a structured prompt and sequence.
+This approach aims to minimize errors and mistakes while preserving the readability of the code.

 ---